justeattakeaway/pie/.changeset/many-scissors-look.md

 "@justeattakeaway/pie-link": minor
 ---

-[Added] - @tagname jsdoc comment to top of component class
+[Added] - @tagname jsdoc comment to top of component class and use new defineCustomElement function to define the components